aymankazi9/P2-Platypodes/README.md

 # Delivery of Running Code and Big Ticket Items
 ### Week of 1/11 - 1/15

-## Frontend Aesthetics and Navigation [Link to Ticket](https://github.com/aymankazi9/P2-Platypodes/projects/1#card-53052242)
+## Frontend Aesthetics and Navigation: [Link to Ticket](https://github.com/aymankazi9/P2-Platypodes/projects/1#card-53052242)
 * A single theme was used throughout the website.
   * The theme was designed based off of the home page.
   * The pages are easy to access through the Navbar at the top.